E-Rate is a federal program through which schools and libraries receive rebates on telecommunications costs.

 Until 2016, 4CLS applied as a library system.
 The USAC then determined that only libraries with branches can file as library systems.
 Beginning in 2016, 4CLS must file as a library consortium.
 That process requires the following:

 - Each library must have an Internet Safety Policy (as required by CIPA- see below) that was discussed at a public meeting.
 Documentation from that meeting (meeting notice, agenda, minutes, etc) must be sent to 4CLS.
 This only has to be done once, unless the policy is revised.
 If your library sent us a policy in 2016, and it has not changed, you have fulfilled this requirement.

-- Sample Policy – Buffalo & Erie County (highlighted portions are area relating directly to the policy requirements).
+- Sample Policy – Buffalo & Erie County (highlighted portions are areas relating directly to the policy requirements).

 - The public meeting can be a regular board meeting so long as notice of the policy discussion is included with the meeting announcement

 - Send a Letter of Agency on library letterhead to 4CLS.
 This is an annual requirement.

 - See boilerplate version – please customize with your library name, address, & letterhead

 - Complete & sign Form 479 (sent to the libraries via delivery).
 This is an annual requirement.

 Without the above materials, a library cannot be included as part of our e-rate application.